cogentcore/cogentcore.github.io/content/blog/-2024-07-22-initial-release.md

 So the father and son team (more son than father, to be clear) spent the next year rewriting this codebase many times over, peeling away layers of complexity and finding the most robust and elegant solutions to the many problems such a framework must solve.
 The [principles](https://cogentcore.org/core/architecture/principles) capture some of our hard-won lessons.
 We hope that the experience of using this framework demonstrates the resulting simplicity and power of the approach.

-Throughout this process, Randy maintained what is now **Cogent Code TODO: link** as his primary everyday code editor, and the neural network models based on this framework were used by students and colleagues.
+Throughout this process, Randy maintained what is now [Cogent Code](https://cogentcore.org/cogent/code) as his primary everyday code editor, and the neural network models based on this framework were used by students and colleagues.
 Therefore, the core of the framework is well-tested and ready to use, even as we continue to build out more features and welcome input from the broader community for how to make it even better.

 We each have a long-term commitment to the future of the Cogent Core framework.
 Randy and other scientists and instructors rely on it for research and teaching.
 Kai plans to build his career around the framework.
 He is programming apps in it and is available for consulting projects to develop Cogent Core solutions.